proofrock/ws4sqlite-docs/documentation/running.md

 Can be repeated.

 Specifies one or more file paths to load and serve as SQLite db's.
 It will use the base name (without the `.db` suffix) as the id of the database, to use in the URL of the [request](requests.md) , and will look for a configuration/companion file in the same path, named `<id>.yaml`.

-See the example above for a clearer explanation.
+It is also possible to specify a companion file at a different path, by specifying it after a colon (`:`).
+Example:
+`--db myFile.db:/another/path/myFileConfig.yaml`.

 #### `--mem-db`

 Can be repeated.

 Specifies one or more id for in-memory databases.
 Optionally, it's possible to specify also the path of the configuration file, after a colon (`:`).

 See the example above for a clearer explanation.